MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 ## <a name="requirements"></a>Resolve requirements for app updates

 For apps that have dependencies on other apps, you may have to update or install the dependency apps.
-The **Requirements for App Updates** pane list provide this information.
+The **Requirements for App Updates** page provides this information.
 The requirements are divided into two categories: **Update requirements** and **Install requirements**.

-When you clear all requirements, the app that you want to update will be ready to install.
+After you resolve all requirements, the app that you want to update will be ready to install.

 ### Update requirements

 The **Update requirements** category lists existing dependency apps the have updates to be installed.
-To clear these requirements, do the following steps for each app:
+To resolve these requirements, do the following steps for each app:

 1. Return to the **Manage Apps** page.
 2. Find the app in the list and select **Install update**.